Macschrauber/Macschrauber-s-Rom-Dump/README.md

 It reads and writes to a ch341a USB programmer as well to work with desoldered flash chips.
 It detects a connected programmer and installs the libs to communicate with it.

-Also it can dummp and analyse firmwares from the most Macs from around 2006 to 2017.
+Also it can dump and analyse firmwares from the most Macs from around 2006 to 2017.

-I added some tools around the Mac administration what I wrote and find useful.
+I added some tools around the Mac administration that I wrote and find useful.
 Check out the other .md files for them.